AlbertLZG/AlbertLZG.github.io/_posts/2017-03-07-Sequence Alignment(local and global).md

 The score of optimal alignment is 277, which equals to 0\*1249+1\*112+1\*165.

-Under this algorithm, the number of indels is approximate to the number of mismatched characters(i.e. 112 vs 165), different from the results of solution 1.
-It is also reasonable because the scoring functions have been changed, the score of indel is equal to mismatched character.
-Thus the results do verify my reasoning mentioned above, i.e. scoring functions have a huge effect on the sequence alignment results.
-To this sense, we can never be too careful to choose the scoring functions.
+Noting that the number of indels is approximate to the number of mismatched characters(i.e. 112 vs 165).
+It is reasonable because the score of indel is equal to mismatched character.
+Thus, the optimal alignment of two sequences is not only determined by the sequences themselves, but also affected by the scoring functions we defined.
+Considering this relatively random initial definition, results of sequence alignment result is actually somewhat subjective.

 # Optimal local alignment